Seagate/cortx-motr/dtm0/it/all2all/README.md

 works and client can write key/value pairs with DTX enabled.

-What the test does:
+What the test did initially:
 -   bootstraps the cluster of 3 m0d processes using Hare

 -   checks that no any handling of HA messages is done by DTM0 service

 -   sends HA TRANSIENT messages to m0d's to trigger HA messages handling by DTM0 services

 -   checks that all DTM0 services are ready to handle HA messages

 -   sends HA ONLINE messages to m0d's to trigger connections logic

 -   checks that all m0d's are connected with each other

 -   run the m0crate to write key/value pairs

 -   sends HA client ONLINE messages to m0d's to trigger connections from m0d's to the client

+-   waits for m0crate completion

+Although some of the code that did it is still preserved in the script, at this moment we execute a simplified version of the original script:
+-   bootstraps the cluster of 3 m0d processes using Hare

+-   run the m0crate to write key/value pairs

 -   waits for m0crate completion

 ## Command to run this test
 ```sh